stan-dev/projpred/README.md

     # perform the variable selection
     # note that this may take some time for other GLMs than
-    # gaussian with identity link
+    # Gaussian with identity link
     vars <- varsel(fit, verbose = T)
     # print the results
     vars